 While the World Health Organization states that condoms have a 2 percent failure rate when used perfectly and consistently, WebMD states that the typical failure rate is much higher than that, at 15 percent.

-So the question remains, do you know how to put a condom on the right way?
+So the question remains, do you know how to wrap it up the right way?

 The American Social Health Association offers up these tips:

-Use plenty of lubricant with latex condoms if you find vaginal sex is uncomfortable, or if condoms tend to rip or tear.
-Don’t use oil-based products with latex condoms.
+- Use plenty of lubricant.
+But don’t use oil-based products with latex condoms.
 Water-based lubes are condom-friendly, but they might increase the risks of STIs with anal sex.
 Consider using silicone-based lubricants for anal intercourse.

-Don’t use your fingernails or teeth when opening a condom wrapper.
+- Don’t use your fingernails or teeth when opening a condom wrapper.
 It’s very easy to tear the condom inside.
-If you do tear a condom while opening the wrapper, throw that condom away and get a new one.
+If you do tear it while opening the wrapper, throw it away and get a new one.